 Once you are finished, you might be interested in trying to get your study published in a law school law review or in a peer-reviewed journal from a society and larger publisher.
-Washington and Lee’s Law Journal Submission and Ranking website, Ulrich’s Periodicals, and ISI Journal Citation Reports are good resources for identifying both types of journals both within and outside of the United States.
+Washington and Lee’s Law Journal Submission and Ranking website, Ulrich’s Global Serials Directory, and ISI Journal Citation Reports are good resources for identifying both types of journals both within and outside of the United States.
 (There is a peer-reviewed journal that is actually devoted completely to empirical legal studies work, Journal of Empirical Legal Studies.

 You might also want to consider depositing your data to make it available for replication and further use by future researchers.
 Some journals might actually require you to submit your data for manuscript review or for publication.
 While there are various options for storing and archiving your data, one of the most popular ones with social scientists is IQSS Dataverse.
 It has several features, including the ability to prepare data visualizations for users.